Savings accounts explained

 A way to save a lump sum for a fixed amount of time.
 Your interest rate is fixed, so it won’t go up or down.
 During the fixed term, it’s not possible to take out money without paying an early-access charge.

-Your savings plans can affect the account you choose.
-Some accounts have been designed for a particular purpose – for example: saving for a child’s future, or saving for a first home.
+What you’re saving for can affect the account you choose.
+Some accounts are designed for a specific purpose.
+For example, saving for a child’s future.

 Protecting your money

 The Financial Services Compensation Scheme (opens in a new window) (FSCS) is a free, independent service that protects up to £85,000 of your eligible money at Nationwide.